railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

    *Process for Handling a Production Order*

-The `Scheduled date` , `Product Qty` and `Reference`, are automatically completed when the form is first opened.
+The `Scheduled date` , `Product Qty` , `Name` and Default Locations, are automatically completed when the form is first opened.
 Enter the product that you want to produce, and the quantity required.
-The :guilabel:`Product UOM` by default is completed automatically by OpenERP when the product is first selected.
+The :guilabel:`Product UOM` by default completed automatically by OpenERP when the product is first selected.

 You then have to set two locations: